Graduate medical education in pediatrics at Mayo Clinic

 Overview

-Provides a rigorous clinical and didactic experience that prepares you to practice in any quaternary-level NICU
+• Provides a rigorous clinical and didactic experience that prepares fellows to practice in any quaternary-level NICU

-Trains you to use formal improvement methodologies to improve clinical outcomes and increase the value of care processes
+• Trains our fellows to use formal improvement methodologies to improve clinical outcomes and increase the value of care processes

-Develops you as a neonatologist with an awareness of your role and responsibilities in the larger profession of medicine
+• Develops neonatologists with an awareness of their roles and responsibilities in the larger profession of medicine

 The Neonatal-Perinatal Medicine Fellowship achieved its initial accreditation from the Accreditation Council for Graduate Medical Education in 2008.
 In 2011, the fellowship received a full five-year accreditation cycle, and in 2018 received a full 10-year accreditation cycle.